-From coast to coast, we operate solar projects that positively impact their local communities.
-We operate 85 solar projects, accounting for more than 907MW of energy, and have more than 15GW in active development.
+From coast to coast, our solar farms and energy storage projects positively impact their local communities.
+We operate 85 solar projects, accounting for more than 907MW of energy and have more than 15GW in active development.

 Below are a few of our project highlights from around the country.